Pwnzer0tt1/pwnzer0tt1.it/content/posts/self-cet.md

 date = "2023-09-28"
 +++

-This challenge is a simple XOR encoder: it reads a key and a message, both 32 byte strings, XORs them together and prints the result.
+This challenge is a simple XOR encoder: it reads a key and a message, both 32-byte strings, XORs them together and prints the result.
 Example:
 ```
 [KEY] 888